 If directness makes you uncomfortable, ask yourself why?
 Is delivering constructive criticism stressful for you?
 Does someone on your team take feedback poorly?
 If so, ask your employees 1-on-1 how they’d like to receive feedback.
 It will help both you and your direct report feel more comfortable having “coachable moment” conversations.

-Performance reviews mark another opportunity where you can be direct with your team.
-How do you conduct your performance reviews right now?
-If you’re relying on some sort of system, then you need to look beyond what’s in place.
-Performance reviews need to be conducted by the manager, not solely by some technology.
+Performance Check-Ins mark another opportunity where you can be direct with your team.
+How do you conduct your performance evaluations right now?
+If you’re relying solely on some sort of system, then you need to look beyond what’s in place.
+Performance conversations need to be conducted by the manager, not left to technology.
 Technology doesn’t coach people; people coach people.
-Schedule time to regularly check in with your team about their performance: celebrate wins and talk about areas for improvement in person.
+Schedule time to regularly Sync-up with your team about their performance success: celebrate wins and talk about areas for improvement in person.

 Make accountability a priority

 Regular talks with your team are important – but these conversations also need to have substance.
 Herein lies the concept of accountability.
 Shifting blame, turning a blind eye and being dismissive is easy to do.
 Being accountable is not.